Nintendo DS: Technical specifications

-The Nintendo DS has compatibility with Wi-Fi.
-Wi-Fi is used for accessing the Nintendo Wi-Fi Connection, compete with other users playing the same Wi-Fi compatible game, PictoChat or with a special cartridge and RAM extension, browse the internet.
+The Nintendo DS has compatibility with Wi-Fi using the IEEE 802.11b standard, optionally with WEP encryption.
+Wi-Fi is used for accessing the Nintendo Wi-Fi Connection (discontinued on May 20, 2014); play with other users playing the same Wi-Fi compatible game; PictoChat; or, with a special cartridge and RAM extension, browse the internet.
+Today these standards are outdated and (in the case of WEP) considered insecure and they are no longer available on most wireless routers.

 Nintendo claims the battery lasts a maximum of 10 hours under ideal conditions on a full four-hour charge.
 Battery life is affected by multiple factors including speaker volume, use of one or both screens, use of wireless connectivity, and use of backlight, which can be turned on or off in selected games such as Super Mario 64 DS.
 The battery is user-replaceable using only a Phillips-head screwdriver.
-After about 500 charges the battery life starts dropping.
+After about 500 charges the battery life starts to decrease.

 Users can close the Nintendo DS system to trigger its 'sleep' mode, which pauses the game being played and saves battery life by turning off the screens, speakers, and wireless communications; however, closing the system while playing a Game Boy Advance game will not put the Nintendo DS into sleep mode, and the game will continue to run normally.
 Certain DS games (such as Animal Crossing: Wild World) will also not pause, but the backlight, screens, and speakers will turn off.
 Additionally, when saving the game in certain games the DS will not go into sleep mode.
-Some games, such as The Legend of Zelda: Phantom Hourglass, used the closing motion needed to enter sleep mode as an unorthodox way of solving puzzles.
-Looney Tunes: Duck Amuck is another game that used the closing motion as well, which has a game mode that required the player to close the DS in order to play, helping Daffy Duck hunt a monster with the shoulder buttons.
+Some games, such as The Legend of Zelda: Phantom Hourglass, use the closing motion needed to enter sleep mode as an unorthodox way of solving puzzles, or include gameplay sequences that require the console to be closed, such as Looney Tunes: Duck Amuck.